1 April 2026

 Shuffle feels convenient, but it removes the one thing a party playlist needs most: direction.

-Shuffle seems like the easy answer.
+Shuffle feels like the easy answer.
+For a party, it usually is not.

 Energy becomes unpredictable